typelevel/typelevel.github.com/src/blog/charity.md

 Our charitable status expands fundraising opportunities while also reducing our operating costs.

-* Most importantly, **we are exempt from paying tax** on the money that we raise.
-Furthermore, individuals and companies that pay taxes in the US may deduct donations to the Foundation on their annual returns.
+* We are **exempt from paying tax** on the money that we raise.
+Furthermore, individuals and companies that pay tax in the US may deduct donations to the Foundation on their annual returns.

 * We are **eligible for free and discounted services** from several companies.
 For example, GitHub now provides us a Team account without seat limits at no cost, saving us thousands of dollars.